lfeq/Scriptable-Objects-Architecture/README.md

 * **Runtime Flexibility:** Variables can be observed for changes, allowing reactive UI or game logic.
 * **Predictable State:** Automatic reset mechanisms ensure consistent starting states during development and in builds.

+## Testing

+The project now includes comprehensive unit tests for:

+- *Variables*: Ensuring correct initialization, event triggering, and reset behavior.
+- *References*: Validating that references correctly switch between constant values and variable asset values.

+These tests are implemented using Unity's built-in test framework and NUnit, ensuring robustness and reliability of the Scriptable Object Architecture.

 ## Installation

 **Using Unity Package Manager (Recommended)**